cleanzr/fasthash/README.md

 ```

 #### Awknowledgements
 We would like to thank the Human Rights Data Analysis Group (HRDAG) for providing the data that has movitated this work.
 Specifically, we thank Megan Price and Patrick Ball for stimulating conversations and feedback that would have not made this work possible.
-This work would also have not been possible without the support and encouragement of Steve Fienberg and Lars Vilshuber.
+This work would also have not been possible without the support and encouragement of Steve Fienberg and Lars Vilhuber.